“As an Amazon Associate I earn from qualifying purchases.”

 It is also very convenient to have feed in the chicken run.
 I just feed my chickens from the bucket every day then I will fill the bucket with feed when I empty it (that’s about every three-four weeks for me).

-If you want to use this same method for storing chicken feed there is a good chance that you can find these buckets for free.
-If you go to a local grocery store, bakery, or bulk food store they will either give you the used food grade buckets for free or at a very low cost.
+If you want to use this same method for storing chicken feed there is a good chance that you can find these buckets for FREE.
+Go to a local grocery store, bakery, or bulk food store and they will either give you the used food grade buckets for free or at a very low cost.

 If you cannot find buckets anywhere, you can buy them here.

-I have seen other people use plastic or metal trash cans for storing their chicken feed in the coop.
+I have seen other chicken owners use plastic or metal garbage cans for chicken feed storage in the coop.
 There are quite a few problems with using these.

 First the lid may fly off allowing moisture and other contaminants to get into the feed.
 These lids do not seal which will not keep moisture out.
 Plus the plastic is not food grade, and it is thin which will not keep the mice out.